markhanslip/Audio-CharRNN/README.md

 # Audio-CharRNN

-Character-level RNN adapted for use with audio
+# Character-level RNN adapted for use with audio

+Model implementation based on https://github.com/spro/char-rnn.pytorch

-# installation:
+# Installation:

-recommended to have Anaconda installed - https://docs.anaconda.com/anaconda/install/
+It's recommended to have Anaconda installed - https://docs.anaconda.com/anaconda/install/

-to install dependencies, create an Anaconda environment from the root of this repository:
+To install dependencies, create an Anaconda environment from the root of this repository:
 ```
 conda create -n audio-rnn python=3.7 pytorch==1.4.0 cudatoolkit=10.1 -c pytorch
 pip install -r requirements.txt
 ```
-the above works for Windows and Linux, Mac users should omit `cudatoolkit=10.1` from the first line
+The above works for Windows and Linux, Mac users should omit `cudatoolkit=10.1` from the first line

 SuperCollider can be a pain to install, look here: https://supercollider.github.io/download

-# data preprocessing:
+# Data preprocessing:

 `audio_data_prep.py` takes a folder of .wav files (`--src_path`), resamples (`--sr`), analyses their content and returns a .txt file (`--out_file`) to be used for training the model.